 Pull yarn tight and cut, leaving a long tail.
 You'll need the extra length to sew the head to the body later on.

-Step Two: Making the Arms
+Step 2: Make the Arms

 Make two arms.
 There's nothing wrong with one armed turtles, so if you'd rather only have one, make a single arm.

 As with the head, start out with a magic circle with four stitches.
 Place marker in the first stitch.
 Again, this won't count as a row.

 Round 1 - inc 1 per stitch

 Rounds 2-5 - sc each stitch all around

 Round 6 - sc 2, dec 1, and repeat until end of row

 Round 7 - sc all the way around.
 Pull last stitch tight, cut yarn and leave long tail.

 Step 3: Make the Legs